-Applications are invited for appointment as Tenure-Track Assistant Professor in the HKU-Pasteur Research Pole of the School of Public Health (Ref.: 500449), to commence as soon as possible, on a three-year fixed-term basis with the possibility of renewal and with consideration for tenure before the expiry of a second three-year fixed-term contract.
+Applications are invited for appointment as Tenure-Track Assistant Professor in the Department of Pharmacology and Pharmacy (Ref.: 512171), to commence as soon as possible, on a three-year fixed-term basis with the possibility of renewal subject to satisfactory performance and with consideration for tenure before the expiry of a second three-year fixed-term contract.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 At current rates, salaries tax does not exceed 15% of gross income.
 The appointment will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary.
 Housing benefits will be provided as applicable.

 The University only accepts online application for the above post.
-Applicants should apply online and upload an up-to-date C.V. together with a quick summary of their 4 most significant papers; a 1-page description of their independent research programme/career plan; and an executive summary describing their most outstanding accomplishments and qualifications.
-Review of applications will start on August 5, 2020 and continue until August 31, 2020, or until the post is filled, whichever is earlier.
+Applicants should apply online and upload an up-to-date C.V., at least 3 reference letters with specific comments on their academic competence, and an indication of research orientation.
+Review of applications will start April 4, 2022 and continue until June 30, 2022 (extended to December 31, 2022), or until the post is filled, whichever is earlier.